mstksg/inCode/copy/entries/kmeans.md

 We're going to be dealing with vectors and norms between them, so a good thing to each for is the *[linear][]* library, which offers types for 2D vectors, 3D vectors, etc. and how to deal with them as points in a vector space.
+Linear offers an abstraction over multiple vector space points, where in `p a`, `p` is a vector space over field `a`.
+It as `V2 a`, so `V2 Double` is essentially
+$\mathbb{R}^2$, a 2 dimensional point with double-valued components.

 [linear]: http://hackage.haskell.org/package/linear